inkarkat/vim-asciinema/README.md

                             Insert a comment at {row}, {col} (first column if omitted) or g:asciinema_DefaultPosition if no
                             address is given.
-It will appear after the current record and does not permanently change the cursor position, so any following records will continue as if it weren't there.
+It will appear after the current frame and does not permanently change the cursor position, so any following records will continue as if it weren't there.